 - Safari – This Mac-only browser generally has a good reputation.
 However, the fact that it is a proprietary product and only runs on Apple computers makes it hard for us to recommend.
 As of right now, there is also a privacy issue for Safari users, although it appears to be a failure of macOS Mojave rather than Safari itself.

-Our Two Top Browser Picks for Security and Privacy
+Our Three Top Browser Picks for Security and Privacy

 If we don’t think you should use well-known browsers like the ones we just looked at, which should you use?
 Our two top recommendations for you are:

-When online privacy is the topic, these two are always a part of the discussion.
-Interestingly, they both require a bit of fine-tuning to achieve their full privacy protection potential.
-But if you put in a few minutes (okay half an hour or so) of work to make the adjustments we recommend you will end up with possibly the best privacy protection you can have.
+When online privacy is the topic, these three are always a part of the discussion.
+Interestingly, they can require a bit of fine-tuning to achieve their full privacy protection potential.
+But if you put in a few minutes (okay half an hour or so) of work to make the adjustments we recommend, you will end up with possibly the best privacy protection you can have.

-Going on the assumption that you will want the fastest, most “normal” browsing experience you can have while still protecting your privacy, we’ll talk about Firefox first.
-Once properly configured, Firefox should serve the needs of the vast majority of us.
+Going on the assumption that you will want the fastest, most “normal” browsing experience you can have while still protecting your privacy, we’ll talk about Brave and Firefox first.
+Once properly configured, Brave or Firefox should serve the needs of the vast majority of us.

 Firefox – Privacy with a Mainstream Browser

 Firefox Quantum is the latest and greatest version of Firefox (as of May 2020, anyway).
 There are versions of Firefox for Windows, Mac, and Linux, as well as Android and iOS.
 This fast and functional browser comes from the non-profit Mozilla Foundation.

 Why should you care about that?
 Because it is a non-profit, the Mozilla Foundation doesn’t have the profit motive that can drive other browser companies to violate your privacy.
 Firefox has been around for more than a decade and has earned a reputation for being the best privacy choice among popular browsers.